aldhosutra/klayr-did/packages/lisk-did-module/docs/did-method-spec.md

 ### `authorize` Method and Endpoint

-Lisk sidechain modules and external tools can examine the specified `publicKey` verification relationship through the provided `authorize` method and/or endpoint.
+Lisk sidechain modules and external tools can examine the specified `AuthorizationFactors`'s verification relationship through the provided `authorize` method and/or endpoint.
 This flexibility empowers sidechain developers to craft custom solutions leveraging DID authorization for their specific use cases.

+In this case, `AuthorizationFactors` can be one of following: `publicKey`, `publicKeyMultibase`, `privateKey`, `privateKeyMultibase`, or the combination of `challenge` and `signature`.

 The result of this method and/or endpoint, is an array of `AuthorizationResult` that cointains specific properties.
 Result with at least one item indicate successful authorization.
 The properties are as follows: